konum/JUnit-Awards/README.md

 # JUnit-Awards
 Maven plugin for counting Junits done by team members.

-This plug in scans the entire src/test/java (or other) fould of your project searching for the @author tag of javadoc, getting the author name and increasing the count for it.
+This plugin scans the entire src/test/java (or other) fould of your project searching for the @author tag of javadoc, getting the author name and increasing the count for it.

 The @author tag must be enclosed in a javadoc block like: